BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 4. **Export a Seed.** You can export seeds using a variety of interoperable specifications.
 5. **Delete a Seed.** You can also just delete a seed.

+Many exports are actually wrapped as [Gordian Envelopes](https://www.blockchaincommons.com/introduction/Envelope-Intro/) to allow for the inclusion of metadata beyond the specific keys, seeds, or other data.

 In the future we expect that more wallets will be able to participate with **Seed Tool** in a request/response cycle, both for derived child keys and with PSBTs needing signature.

 The main functionality of **Seed Tool** is laid out in this manual to demonstrate its integration with Bitcoin, but **Seed Tool** also works with Ethereum, which causes some slight variations in functionality as explained in "Integrating with Ethereum".